Summary of our market study

 3.4 Two market leaders with different strategies

-Biltoki's centrally-located halles bring a new dynamic to neighborhood life, offering local shops of unrivalled quality.
+Biltoki's centrally-located halles bring a new dynamic to neighborhood life, offering local shops of incomparable quality.
 By bringing together the best local independent craftsmen, they create halls that all residents can make their own.
 Designed as platforms dedicated to local gastronomy, they are open and accessible to all: schools, businesses, associations, ...

 4 Offer analysis